Close

 Paragraph

 The module offers a multi-disciplinary approach to understanding health services and draws on the contributions that medicine, sociology, economics, history and epidemiology make.
-This helps us to engage with the complexity of health services that confronts the inexperienced observer and to guide the identification and analysis of the problems affecting health care to arrive at suitable solutions.
-It also shows how it is necessary to consider health care at three key levels: the micro-level of the individual patient and their experiences; the meso-level of how health care organisations such as health centres and hospitals work; and the macro-level of regional and national institutions.
+This helps us to engage with the complexity of health services that confront the inexperienced observer and to guide the identification and analysis of the problems affecting health care to arrive at suitable solutions.
+It also shows how it is necessary to consider health care at three key levels: the micro-level of the individual patient and their experiences; the meso-level of how healthcare organisations such as health centres and hospitals work; and the macro-level of regional and national institutions.
 In an ever-changing healthcare landscape, it is important for us to retain a grasp on the fundamentals and core principles of health services.
 A good understanding of these aspects enables us to adapt health services and the working practices and routines within them to emerging innovations e.g. the applications of artificial intelligence and new models of health care delivery.

 The overall module aim is to provide students with a range of ways of thinking about health services and health systems.
 Drawing on epidemiology, history, medicine, economics and sociology, the module will help students understand how services function, the reasons services have developed in the way they have, the basis of some universal, persistent problems, and possible solutions to such difficulties.